vproxy-tools/panama-native-interface/README.md

 You need JDK `21` **AND** any one of JDK `11-17` to build the project.
 The JDK `21` is used to compile all projects except `pni`, and another JDK is used to run `Gradle` and compile project `pni`.

+> This is due to the `Gradle` limitation.
+Everytime a JDK ships a new version,
+> `Gradle` has to wait for all its components to be compatible with the new JDK
+> before it can officially announce a release.
+> At the time writing this paragraph (`2023-07-27`), `Gradle` doesn't support running on Java 20,
+> which was released on `2023-03-21`.
+> As a result, it's better to run `Gradle` on an older JDK and compile `Panama` projects with a new JDK.

 ### 2. Configure Environment Variables

 * Configure `JAVA_HOME` to one of JDK `11-17`.